-Although Mary Caswell opened the doors of Marlborough School over a century ago, her vision for academic and personal excellence and the strategic growth of the School—articulated today in its Mission Statement, Core Values, and Strategic Plan—has remained a tenet for her seven successors and ensured Marlborough's place as a national leader in secondary education.
+Although our visionary founder Mary Caswell opened the doors of Marlborough over a century ago, her vision for an educational community that would prepare women for lives of meaning and purpose as well as ensure the continued growth and innovation of the school—articulated today in its Mission Statement, Core Values, and Strategic Plan—has remained an inspiration for her seven successors and solidified Marlborough's place as a national leader in secondary education.

 Marlborough School, founded in 1889, is an independent, urban day school serving a diverse group of young women.
 The School is committed to delivering a superior college preparatory education in an environment imbued with high ethical values.
 Marlborough is dedicated to the philosophy that academic excellence, leadership skills, and confidence flourish best in an environment exclusively devoted to the education of young women.
 The Marlborough community enables each student to develop her fullest potential so that she may become an actively engaged global citizen.